The Course in Conflict & Catastrophe Medicine (CCM)

 Course content

-The course is continually updated in response to changing needs and priorities of low/middle-income countries and the changing roles of international health professionals in such a context, and new developments in knowledge and technology, and student feedback.
+The content is continually updated in response to changing needs and priorities of low/middle-income countries, new developments in intelligence and technology, and the changing roles of international health professionals in such contexts.

 Teaching methods